 Before this, in Seasons 2 and 3, a unique monster called "Scyphozoa" was fulfilling this role, directly enabling XANA's scheme (unlike the ordinary Mecha-Mooks).
 After William's conversion, the Scyphozoa was never again seen at the same time in Season 4.

 In the 2003 series, the role of the Shredder's dragon is initially filled by Hun, the Lightning Bruiser leader of the Purple Dragons gang.
-Eventually, he comes to share the role with female ninja Karai.
+Eventually, he comes to share the role with Shredder's adopted daughter Karai.
 Later on still, the role is taken by Master Khan, a Foot member trying to bring the organization back together after its apparent dissolution.

 Gobots: Crasher is Cy-Kill's giggling, psychotic henchwoman and is genuinely more powerful, more threatening and above all else, scarier then he is.